Sri Lanka's Headingley high

 The day Sri Lanka won a Test, and a series, with a ball to spare.
 With the penultimate ball of a gripping final day at Headingley, Shaminda Eranga dismissed James Anderson to give Sri Lanka their first series victory in England (in a series of more than a Test).
 England seemed to have the match in control on the second day but a collapse of 8 for 87, followed by a century from Sri Lanka captain Angelo Mathews and an inspired spell from seamer Dhammika Prasad left them tottering at 57 for 5, chasing 350.
 England were able to prolong the match thanks mainly to Moeen Ali's defiant maiden Test century, but Sri Lankan prevailed in the end.
 The win also meant Sri Lanka finished with a clean sweep on the tour, after victories in the T20 and one-day series.

 At Trent Bridge in 2015, Stuart Broad, born today, set up an unforgettable Ashes win by taking 8 for 15 in 9.3 new-ball overs, the best figures for an England bowler against Australia after Jim Laker's 1956 heroics at Old Trafford.
-During that pell, Broad became the fifth England bowler to take 300 Test wickets.
-Four years earlier, Broad had taken a hat-trick at Trent Bridge, his home ground, in a match haul of 8 for 76 against India.
+During that spell, Broad became the fifth England bowler to take 300 Test wickets.
+Four years earlier, he had taken a hat-trick at Trent Bridge, his home ground, in a match haul of 8 for 76 against India.
 In 2012 he got on the Lord's honours board with 11 against West Indies, and he took 11 more against Australia in Chester-le-Street a year later, this time ensuring the Ashes were won with a fierce spell after tea on day four, when he took six of the nine Australian wickets to fall.
-In England's 2015-16 tour of South Africa, Broad took 18 wickets, including 6 for 17 to bowl out South Africa for 83 in Johannesburg.
-Broad uses his 6ft 5in to gain steep bounce and is primed to take over as the leader of the attack after James Anderson retires.
-Broad also worked on his batting and made England's tail particularly bothersome for opposition bowlers - scoring his maiden Test hundred at Lord's against Pakistan in 2010.
+On England's 2015-16 tour of South Africa, Broad took 18 wickets, including 6 for 17 to bowl out South Africa for 83 in Johannesburg.
+Meanwhile, his batting has been good enough to render England's tail particularly bothersome for opposition bowlers; he made his maiden Test hundred at Lord's against Pakistan in 2010.

 India's lowest score - and the lowest total at Lord's.
 Following on 327 runs behind England in the second Test, India were blown away for just 42 in 17 overs on an overcast Monday morning.
 Geoff Arnold grabbed 4 for 19 and Chris Old 5 for 21.
 Arnold was only called into the side at the 11th hour, when Bob Willis withdrew with a back injury.
 Eknath Solkar, who made 18, was the only Indian batsman to reach double figures.